umbralcalc/umbralcalc.github.io/_posts/stochadexII.md

 \end{align}
 $$

 which describes the time evolution of the conditional probabilities.
-Note how this implies that the Gaussian process kernel itself can be evolved through time to replicate these higher-order temporal correlations for a regression problem, if desired.
+Note how this implies that a Gaussian process kernel itself can be evolved through time to replicate these higher-order temporal correlations for a regression problem, if desired.

-Another probabilistic learning algorithm that we can consider is what we shall call 'empirical probabilistic reweighting'.
-There is another expression for the mean of the distribution, that we can derive under certain conditions, which will be valuable to motivating this algorithm.
+There is another expression for the mean of the distribution that we can derive under certain conditions.
 If the probability distribution over each row of the state history matrix is _stationary_ --- meaning that $P_{{\sf t}+1}(x\vert z)=P_{{\sf t}'}(x\vert z)$ --- it's possible to go one step further than mean field master equation and assert that

 $$
 \begin{align}